liyizhou/charter/README.md

-LOOPS (Local Optimizations on Path Segments) attempts to capture opportunities opened by these developments, enabling optimizations within segments of an end-to-end path.
-Typically, these segments are located between overlay nodes (tunnel endpoints), which allows a local optimization protocol to run between these nodes.
+LOOPS (Local Optimizations on Path Segments) attempts to capture opportunities opened by these developments, enabling optimizations within some segments of an end-to-end path.
+Typically, these segments will be delimited as tunnels maintained by dedicated overlay nodes (tunnel endpoints), which allows a local optimization protocol to run between these nodes.
 Many end-to-end flows can be aggregated into each such tunnel flow being optimized.